 The Woman’s Club of Wilmette directories, for example, date from 1913-1915, 1922-1965, 1972.
 The Wilmette Garden Club directories date from the 1940s.

 The Library has microfilm of historic local newspapers including Evanston Press (1890-1902), The Local News (1891-1916), Lake Shore News (1912-1923) and Wilmette Life (1923-current year).
 The oldest newspapers are rarely complete runs.
 The surviving issues of The Local News and Lake Shore News have been digitized, and can be searched and viewed on the Library's local history website.
-News articles about Wilmette published in Wilmette Life have been indexed from 1991-current year.
-The index is available on the website, but because of copyright restrictions, most of the articles can only be viewed in the Library on microfilm.
-The library owns a digitial microfilm reader which can convert microfilm images to digital files.
-Wilmette Life issues from 2008-2011 have also been digitized in color.
+Many news articles and obituaries published in the Wilmette Life have been indexed The index is available on the website, but because of copyright restrictions, most of the articles can only be viewed in the Library on microfilm.
+The library owns a digital microfilm reader which can convert microfilm images to digital files.
+Wilmette Life issues from 2008 to the present have also been digitized in color.
 The digital issues can be searched full-text, printed, or downloaded to a flash drive from a work station in the Library.

 All identified photographs of people have been indexed.
-The index and photographs, filed by topic, are in binders in the cabinet opposite the work counter.
-Photographs may not be Xeroxed, but arrangements can be made to digitize a photograph for you.
+The index and photographs, filed by topic, are in binders.
+Photographs may not be copied, but arrangements can be made to digitize a photograph for you.
 Some of the photographs in the library's local history collection have already been digitized, and can be viewed on our local history website.

 An issue of the Wilmette Life dated September 4, 1952 contains a list of all registered voters in the Village by precinct.
 A precinct map is included in the issue.
 This paper is kept in the local history files under VOTERS.
 An earlier list also exists, the Men Voters Poll Book for the election held at the Village Hall of Gross Point, 15 April 1919.